shoekla/Machine-Learning-Workshop/README.md

 ## Part 2: Supervised vs Unsupervised Learning

-Generally we can categorize a machine learning algrothy into one of 2 "types".
+Generally we can categorize a machine learning algorithm into one of 2 "types".

 Supervised Learning:
   - Give the model inputs and outputs and let the algorithm learning the mapping function